dpjanes/iotdb-serial/README.md

     <seq>,<result>

-If the result is "-", no further results are expected.
+If the result is "-", no further results are expected for that sequence number

+For the Set 10 on example above:

+    909,-

+For the read Pin 8 example above (it's off).

+    910,0

+For the notification on Pin 9 example above.
+The first response is just acking that the command was received.
+The following respones are based on the value changes over time.
+These do not need to come in all together and may be intersperced with other results and requests

+    911,
+    911,1
+    911,0
+    911,1
+    911,0
+    911,1